bkatzung/kcsg-kartra-pages/readme.txt

 Kartra Live mode produces a "live Kartra page in an iframe" result similar to WordPress mode, but with a couple of differences:

-1. You paste the Kartra Embed code (or URL portion from it) into the source input of the KCSG Kartra Pages controls area in the page editor instead of into a custom HTML block.
+1. You paste the Kartra Embed code (or URL portion from it) into the Embed code/URL input of the KCSG Kartra Pages controls area in the page editor instead of into a custom HTML block.
-2. When you select the Kartra Live option and click Apply, KKP generates a custom, second-stage page loader script which will be served directly from WordPress.
+2. When you select the Kartra Live option and click Apply, KKP will generate a custom, second-stage page loader script which will be served directly from WordPress.
 3. The custom page loader uses your WordPress site icons instead of the Kartra site icons (so you won't need to associate your Kartra pages with